KYC policy for opening bank accounts of all varieties (latest update)

 • If the Trust is not registered, PAN Number/Acknowledgement copy of Income Tax return,

-• Certified copy of the resolution regarding opening and operation of the account.
+• Certified copy of the resolution regarding the opening and operation of the account.

-• Copy of power of attorney granted to any employees to transact business of the trust.
+• A copy of the power of attorney is granted to any employees to transact business with the trust.

 • Registered & communication address of the Trust with Telephone/fax number/e-mail address.